gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/README.md

 A Zoom room is open for the full week.
 ID: 837 3792 5932

-The password will be give on Slack (#dev channel).
+The password will be given on Slack (#dev channel).

 In between communication via Slack: https://gammapy.slack.com (#dev channel)